 - VDR-to-VDR streaming for native VDR clients,

 - HTTP streaming, which is particularly useful for Windows clients and clients on the Internet and

 - Multicast streaming if you have many clients watching the same channels or as a feed for multicast-only settop boxes.

-Streamdev does not offer access to recordings.
-Please use network shares (NFS, Samba/CIFS) to access recordings via network.
+Streamdev also offers HTTP access to recordings.
+Native VDR clients must use network shares (NFS, Samba/CIFS) to access recordings via network.

 Features in Detail¶

 The source distribution actually includes two plugins: streamdev-server and streamdev-client.
 Now guess which plugin needs to be installed on your VDR server and which one on the client.